ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 with an authentic DevID is stolen and inserted into a counterfeit device, attestation of that counterfeit device may become indistinguishable from an authentic device.

-RIV also depends on reliable reference measurements, as expressed by the RIM {{RIM}}.
+RIV also depends on reliable Reference Values, as expressed by the RIM {{RIM}}.
 The definition of trust procedures for RIMs is out of scope for RIV, and the device owner is free to use any policy to validate a set of reference measurements.
 RIMs may be conveyed out-of-band or in-band, as part of the attestation process (see {{RIM-policy}}).
 But for embedded devices, where software is usually shipped as a self-contained package, RIMs signed by the manufacturer and delivered in-band may be more convenient for the device owner.

-The validity of RIV attestation results is also influenced by procedures used to create reference measurements:
+The validity of RIV attestation results is also influenced by procedures used to create Reference Values:

 * While the RIM itself is signed, supply-chains SHOULD be carefully scrutinized to ensure that the values are not subject to unexpected manipulation prior to signing.
 Insider-attacks against code bases and build chains